spaceshipoperator/quirkv/README.md

 quirkv
 ======

-save a query accessible via a url, run your query, get your data via a URL, edit your query...maybe some parameters
+save a query, hit a URL to run your query and get your data in CSV, edit your query...maybe some parameters